gaelph/logsitter.nvim/README.md

 ```
 ## Configuration
-These are the default contfiguration values:
+These are the default configuration values:
 ```lua
 local DefaultOptions = {
 	-- Format for the file name.